lglima2015/cleaning_data_project/README.md

 access here: [run_anlysis.R](https://github.com/lglima2015/cleaning_data_project/blob/master/run_analysis.R) is a script

 ## What this script does:
-Transform the Human Activity Recognition Using Smartphones DataSet in a Tidy Data Format based on Clean Data Analysis Course Project.
+Transform the Human Activity Recognition Using Smartphones DataSet in a tidy data format based on Clean Data Analysis Course Project.
+The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

 The script contains 5 functions:

 ### mergeTraintest